 No parking will be permitted in Broad Street’s median between Washington and Packer Avenues from July 24 to 29.
 Additional temporary parking limitations are possible.

 If you’re driving or walking — to the Convention, or about your everyday business, life in Philadelphia this weekend is going to be a little hectic.
 Secret Service, politicians, traveling executives, diplomats, and voters abound.
+You shouldn’t have too much trouble moving around the city if you plan ahead.
 The best and easiest way to get around this City of Brotherly Love is with a little help from a luxury sedan service like U.S. Sedan.